CriticalSolutionsNetwork/GraphAppToolKit/help/Send-TkEmailAppMessage.md

 ## NOTES
 - This function requires the Microsoft.Graph, SecretManagement, SecretManagement.JustinGrote.CredMan,
-    and MSAL.PS modules to be installed and imported (handled automatically via Initialize-TkModuleEnv).
+    and MSAL.PS modules to be installed (handled automatically via Initialize-TkModuleEnv).
 - For the 'Vault' parameter set, the local vault secret must store JSON properties including AppId, TenantID, and CertThumbprint.
-- Refer to https://learn.microsoft.com/en-us/graph/outlook-send-mail for more details on sending mail via Microsoft Graph.
+- Refer to https://learn.microsoft.com/en-us/graph/outlook-send-mail for details on sending mail via Microsoft Graph.

 ## RELATED LINKS